scbd/clearing-house-documentation/components/records/nfp/schema.md

 # Schema for NFP

 This section provides an overview of the schemas related to the National Focal Point (NFP).
-Each schema details the structure and fields required for the CP-related requests and responses.
+Each schema details the structure and fields required for the NFP-related requests and responses.
 <br><br>

 > [!NOTE]